ethanmsl/incarnate/README.md

 ## Alternatives

 Otherwise you can compile the binary natively with Cargo.
-Or (for mac_x86 and mac_arm) download a one from the releases version on this page.
+Or, for mac_aarch64 (M1+ macs), download the binary from the release version in the GitHub repo.

 The following code, run locally to the binary (however you got it) should, on a mac, ensure that it is runnable as a terminal command.